 Select the down arrow under each prompt type to choose a prompt, or select +Record/Upload New.

 - Intro Prompt: Plays at the beginning, before the menu prompt.
 This prompt cannot be skipped by inputting digits or dialing extensions.
-It doesn't repeat in case of a bad entry or timeout.
+Moreover, it doesn’t repeat in case of a wrong entry or timeout.

 - Menu Prompt: Plays before awaiting option selection.
 This can be interrupted by user digits and will repeat.